Americans with Disabilities Act (ADA)

 - Playgrounds and Play Areas

-Since March 2012, play area provisions for accessibility now detail more specific requirements on play equipment, accessible routes, transfer systems and more.
+Since March 2012, federal and state provisions for play area accessibility now detail more specific requirements for play equipment, accessible routes to the play area and into the play box, transfer systems and more.
 Learn more about keeping your school play areas safe and accessible.

 - Swimming Pools

 Pool lifts, sloped entries and transfer steps are all means of providing accessibility to a school swimming pool.
 Find out what you need to know about providing access to your pools.

 Naming an ADA Coordinator, posting a non-discrimination notice, and policies regarding service animals and effective communications are all among the federal ADA rules.
 Learn about the Five-Step Action Plan to ensure your district is complying with the ADA Title II rules.